babelomics/impuSARS/README.md

  * [Pangolin](https://github.com/cov-lineages/pangolin) (v2.3.5)

 However, since impuSARS is encapsulated in a Docker image to facilitate distribution, **only Docker installation is required**.
 Docker can be downloaded for any operating system at [Get Docker](https://docs.docker.com/get-docker/)

+## <a name="citation">Citation</a>

+The publication for this tools is still under-review.
+Meanwhile, if you use impuSARS, please cite:

+> Francisco M Ortuño, Carlos Loucera, Carlos S. Casimiro-Soriguer, Jose A. Lepe, Pedro Camacho Martinez, Laura Merino Diaz, Adolfo de Salazar, Natalia Chueca, Federico García, Javier Perez-Florido, Joaquin Dopazo.
+From partial to whole genome imputation of SARS-CoV-2 for epidemiological surveillance; bioRxiv 2021.04.13.439668; doi: [https://doi.org/10.1101/2021.04.13.439668](https://doi.org/10.1101/2021.04.13.439668])

 ## <a name="versionhistory">Version history</a>